Alamvic/druid/README.md

 ## Context

 JIT (Just-in-Time) compilers are an optimization technique often used for interpreted languages and virtual machines.
-They allow one to spend time optimizing only frequently used code, while falling back in slower execution engines for non-frequent code.
+They allow to spend time optimizing only frequently used code, while falling back in slower execution engines for non-frequent code.
 For example, the Pharo and the Java VM run on a bytecode interpreter and eventually compile machine code for methods that are frequently called.

 Nowadays, the Pharo Virtual Machine is implemented in a subset of the Pharo language called Slang.